 - Differentiate between monocot and dicot roots.

-- Describe the structure of dorsiventral leaf with a labelled diagram.
+- Describe the structure of the dorsiventral leaf with a labelled diagram.

 |NCERT Solutions for Class 11 Biology Chapter 6|

 |NCERT Exemplar for Class 11 Biology Chapter 6|

 Frequently Asked Questions on CBSE Class 11 Science Notes Chapter 6 Anatomy of Flowering Plants